Jcemrick/project2/README.md

 - [ ] Establish main framework and server
 - [ ] Set up MongoDB connection
 - [ ] Build routes
+- [ ] Be able to create/destroy decks
+- [ ] Be able to modify add/remove cards from deck
 - [ ] Link routes to ejs pages
 - [ ] Build authentication for login
 - [ ] Style with CSS